 Prior to becoming a Professional Body, there were two categories of membership: Student and Ordinary Member.
 On becoming a Professional Body in 2004, we developed four membership categories according to various criteria.
 At this time, Ordinary Members automatically became Affiliates and were invited to apply for Profesional Membership.
 A summary comparison between the different membership criteria is as follows:

 |Member||√||√ min 2 years occupational or 3 years lecturing||X|

 |Fellow||√||√ min 2 years||√|

 |Accredited Forensic Practitioner||√||√ min 3 years||√|

-The Forensic Science Society will normally allow any lapsed member the opportunity to re-join at the level they left providing this occurs within two years of the lapsed subscription renewal date (1st November).
-All renewing members are required to forward the appropriate membership fee and personal declaration to the office for processing.
+The Society will normally allow any lapsed member the opportunity to re-join at the level they left providing this occurs within two years of the lapsed subscription renewal date (1st November.
+All renewing members are required to forward the appropriate membership fee, plus £20 re-join fee and Personal declaration to the office for processing.